rajatrajat0210/Identity-Reconciliation/README.md

 python app.py
 ```
 ## Render API EndPoint  - https://identity-reconciliation-t843.onrender.com/identify
 !
 Render Service gets inactive , so just refresh the tab to make it active and use .
-Thanks for Watching !
+Thanks for Visiting !